The Black Sleep: Plot

 Back in London, Odo has slipped the Black Sleep potion to a woman who knows the truth about the man Curry whom Ramsay was alleged to have killed.
 When the police arrive looking for her, Odo claims not to know where she is and disposes of the antidote that could revive her.
 At Cadman's manor, Ramsay and Laurie have concluded that Cadman's last subject was the still-living Curry and seek further evidence.
 In a hidden dungeon, they find locked cells with other living subjects of Cadman's experiments, all now mad and disfigured.
 Cadman, Daphne, Mungo, and Casimir capture Ramsay and Laurie but drop the cell keys as they leave.

 Cadman reveals Angelina's condition to Ramsay.
 He had expected to conduct an operation that required a second woman subject, but when he learns that Odo had let the intended victim die, decides to use Laurie instead at Odo's suggestion.
 Cadman is interrupted, though, by the arrival of police detectives looking for Odo.
 Meanwhile, Ramsay tries to revive the anesthetized Laurie and manages to drug Mungo while Daphne is out of the room.
 The nurse herself is confronted by Cadman's victims, who have escaped from the dungeon with the dropped keys.
-Led by a maniacal preacher named Borg, they cast Daphne into the fireplace, and she flees, screaming and aflame.
+Led by a subject who believes he is Bohemund the Crusader, they cast Daphne into the fireplace, from which she rises, aflame and screaming.

 Ramsay revives Laurie but Mungo awakens at the same time and attacks her.
-He is stopped, though, by Borg and the other victims who then turn on Cadman as he enters the room with his comatose wife.
+He is stopped, though, by the surging group of victims who then turn on Cadman as he enters the room with his comatose wife.
 Backing away, Cadman falls over stair rail and plunges to his death with Angelina.
 The police finally arrive with Odo and Casimir in custody, and Ramsay and Laurie depart as a new day breaks.